premierchessacademy/strawket-content/tests/2025-07-08-bhaskar-vishwaroopanand.md

 profile: "image2.png"
 ---

-I used to manage a lot of excel sheets and manually communicate to students.
-This was tedious and time consuming especially as the number of students grew !
-Strawket saves me time and ensures all my students have class notes, practise links , quizzes etc. after every class.
+Teaching used to be a lot of manual work and excel sheets - but no more !
+Strawket saves me time and ensures all my students have class notes and practise links after every class.
 All automated.
-As a coach it has been a very smooth journey after Strawket and I would definitely recommend it !